Details and Policies

 How will volunteering work?

 There are a number of positions and jobs we need to fill in order for this event to run smoothly.
 We fill these positions with volunteers (see below for more information on position details).
 As part of our thanks, this year we will offer the following compensation: for every hour you volunteer to work, we will reduce the cost of your event pass by $14.
-If you volunteer for 10 hours, then your event pass (For Example $182) will be $42.
-Alternatively you could work 12 hours and pay off your pass completely.
+If you volunteer for 10 hours, then your event pass (For Example the current price for an All-Access pass is $182) will be $42.
+Alternatively you could work 13 hours (at the $182 pass price) and pay off your pass completely.
+Volunteer Drivers get $21 per hour instead of $14.
 But how will the volunteering process work?

 - After your final shift, you may notify the manager in charge.
-They will then check the schedule to ensure you have worked all the shifts you were signed up for.
-If so, they will return your check and mark off that it has been returned.
-If you provided cash, that cash will be returned to you.
-If you provided PayPal, you will be refunded the appropriate amount by 27 June 2018.
+They will then check the schedule to ensure you have worked all the shifts you were signed up for and paid the appropriate amount.

 For the purposes of volunteering, you are considered a “No Show” if you, or your replacement, do not show up at all for your shift or show up more than 10 minutes late without pre-coordinating with the Manager on Duty and/or the Volunteer Coordinator.